Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

 Too much confusion exists between these terms and too often, as is the case here, the word whitening is used when really stain removal is a more appropriate description.

-Whilst removing stains or discoloration on the exterior surface of the teeth can make them look whiter, it is not technically teeth whitening.
+Whilst removing stains or discolouration on the exterior surface of the teeth can make them look whiter, it is not technically teeth whitening.

 Those people who have no staining on the external surface of the teeth will see no benefits from this product.